How do I know if the NMR facility is available - Shall

 The billing happens after few days of result upload and the person dealing

-this process may not have your Reqeust Form or email.
+this process may not have your Request Form or email.
 If you have more than

-one billing head, make another "user-code" with a different billing
+one billing head, using the link above, make another "user-code" with a

 How long the data will be kept?